unccd/Prais4-reporting-manual/SO1.md

 2. **Select a land cover legend**, ensuring compatibility with the UNCCD default legend.
 Insert the legend in table SO1-1.T2 if different from the UNCCD default legend.

-3. **G3.
-Generate one or more transition matrices**.
+3. **Generate one or more transition matrices**.
 For each land cover transition, indicate whether it is likely to lead to degradation, improvement or stable conditions.
 Parties can provide one transition matrix covering the total land area of the country or up to five region-specific transition matrices.
 The combined land area for the region-specific transition matrices must sum to the total land area for the country.
 Enter this information in table SO1-1.T3

-4. **S4.
-Select land cover data to be used**; ensure compliance with the minimum specifications listed in table 10.
+4. **Select land cover data to be used**; ensure compliance with the minimum specifications listed in table 10.

 5. **Determine the baseline extent of land cover degradation** using the selected data, legend and transition matrix for the baseline period 2000–2015.
 If national land cover data is used, run the calculations in Trends.Earth and enter this information in tables SO1-1.T5 and SO1-1.T7.

-6. **6.
-Estimate land cover degradation in the reporting period** using the selected data, legend and transition matrix for the reporting period and based on an assessment of change from the baseline.
+6. **Estimate land cover degradation in the reporting period** using the selected data, legend and transition matrix for the reporting period and based on an assessment of change from the baseline.
 If national land cover data is used, run the calculations in Trends.Earth and enter this information in tables SO1-1.T6 and SO1-1.T7.

 7. **Verify the results**: It is recommended that land cover and related land degradation estimates are verified by the concerned national authorities to assess the accuracy of the results and identify any false positive and negative situations which can be reported on in the SO 1-4 forms (SDG indicator 15.3.1).